Unveiling the Charm: A complete walkthrough to Northern Ireland's Towns and Cities

 The Economic Fabric of Northern Ireland's Towns

 The economic landscape of Northern Ireland is shaped by its towns.
 While Belfast remains the dominant economic center, many smaller towns contribute significantly to the overall economy.
-Tourism plays a significant role, particularly in coastal towns.
+And tourism plays a significant role, particularly in coastal towns.
 Agriculture and other industries also contribute to the economic vitality of many towns, creating a diverse economic tapestry across the region.

 Planning Your Journey: A Practical Guide